ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### D. Fetch Registration Center record based on a Registration center ID, Date and Language Code from the Registration Center Updation/Creation History table

-On receiving a request to fetch Registration Center Creation/Updation History Detail with the input parameters (Registration Center ID, Date and Language Code) the system fetches all the attributes of Registration Center from the history table for the Registration Center ID, Date and Language Code received
+On receiving a request to fetch Registration Center Creation/Updation History Detail with the input parameters (Registration Center ID, Date and Language Code), the system fetches all the attributes of Registration Center from the history table for the Registration Center ID, Date and Language Code received

 1. While fetching registration center records the system validates if all required input parameters have been received as listed below for each specific request